arash-sadeghi/Music-CGAN-app/readme.md

+## TODO:
+- play with buffer size
+- code quits after a time window ends. you need to recall again and make windows overlap. each added note should carry previous notes with itself (to a certain time)
+- drummer will always generate drum for previous track.
+How to make a catch up dynamic.

 ## How to run locally
 - these instructions are for Macos operating system.
 - first go ahead and istall docker from this website: https://docs.docker.com/desktop/install/mac-install/